Craig-Blanchard-Dev/A-Whisper-in-the-Wind-Motivational-Mailer/Readme.txt

 The script sends random motivational messages from a notecard to a list of recipients.
-Timer-Controlled Messaging: When active, the script sends a motivational message to all friends every 4 hours but can be adjusted as needed.
+(200 quotes) Timer-Controlled Messaging: When active, the script sends a motivational message to all friends every 4 hours but can be adjusted as needed.

 TO INSTALL: